lakshgupta/lakshgupta.github.io/_posts/2015-06-12-NeuralNetwork.markdown

 <p>We used squared error (SE) cost function for performing <a href="http://lakshgupta.github.io/2015/05/27/LinearRegression/">linear regression</a>.
 But for training the neural network we'll use cross entropy (CE) cost function instead.</p>
 <blockquote><p>The experimental results have shown that, in a comparable environment and with randomly initialized weights, the CE criterion allows to find a better local optimum than the SE criterion.
 The training of the SE system quickly got stuck in a worse local optimum where the gradient vanished and no further reduction of the classification errors was possible.</p>
-<p align="right">- <a href="https://www-i6.informatik.rwth-aachen.de/publications/download/861/GolikPavelDoetschPatrickNeyHermann--Cross-Entropyvs.SquaredErrorTrainingaTheoreticalExperimentalComparison--2013.pdf">P. Golik, P. Doetsch, and H. Ney</a></p>
+<p>- <a href="https://www-i6.informatik.rwth-aachen.de/publications/download/861/GolikPavelDoetschPatrickNeyHermann--Cross-Entropyvs.SquaredErrorTrainingaTheoreticalExperimentalComparison--2013.pdf">P. Golik, P. Doetsch, and H. Ney</a></p>
 </blockquote>
 <p>So considering:</p>
 $$J(\theta) = \frac{1}{m}(\sum_{i=1}^{m}cost(h_{\theta}(x^{(i)}),y^{(i)}))$$<p>where:</p>